abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

     * Evaluating Regression Models performance - Completed on 04-08-2020
     * Choosing a regression model - Completed on 06-08-2020
 * Part 3- Classification - Currently Pursuing
-    * Logistic Regression - Currently Pursuing
+    * Logistic Regression - Completed on 08-08-2020

 ## Doubts
 * Splitting data into test and training sets -> Why not CV as per andrew NG?